nkevy/tutorial/Python/Windows/README.md

 Add Python to PATH
 ------------------
 If you forgot or chose not to select the Add Python x.x to PATH follow these steps.
-1. Find the Python x.x exicutable, usualy in C:\Users\exampleuser\AppData\Local\Programs\Python\PythonXX\python.exe (the XX stands for version number)
+1. Find the Python x.x executable, usually in C:\Users\exampleuser\AppData\Local\Programs\Python\PythonXX\python.exe (the XX stands for version number)
-2. Once you find the python.exe copy the path or location (you can right click on the python.exe and copy the text after the Location: feild or copy thetext in the top bar of windows File Explorer)
+2. Once you find the python.exe copy the path or location (you can right click on the python.exe and copy the text after the Location: field or copy the text in the top bar of windows File Explorer)
 3. Open Windows Control Panel, click or press the windows key and type: control panel
 4. In the search box (top right) type: environment variables
 5. You should see the System option, select System